 Sundance Now has the backing of a stable family, being part of the AMC umbrella, which also owns cable channels such as IFC, BBC America (through a partnership with BBC Studios), and Sundance TV.

 This combination provides Sundance Now with a substantial collection of new and recent independent film, both recognizable hits as well as intriguing looking movies that flew under the radar.
-Among the collection are Tangerine, Whale Rider, and Meadowland.
-The documentary category is particularly strong, with popular hits like Exit Through the Gift Shop, Trouble the Water, and Gasland.
+Among the collection are Cosmopolis, The Vicious Kind, and One Million American Dreams.
+The documentary category is particularly strong, with popular hits like I Am Another You, American Dream, and Finding Oscar.

 Despite its origin and focus on independent film, one of the biggest genres in which Sundance Now has heavily invested its focus is true crime.
 With dozens of true crime movies and series, it has something for everyone, including several Sundance Original and Exclusive series.

-With the pull coming from several networks, there are a few shows that show up on other services, but Sundance Now does an excellent job of curating a collection of high-quality titles of each genre.
+With movies and shows coming from several networks, a few shows show up on other services, but Sundance Now does an excellent job of curating a collection of high-quality titles of each genre.
 This makes the service a pretty solid deal for fans that want its wide variety of storytelling, drama, and true crime all in one place.

 Series to Look for on Sundance Now